Bede Griffiths: Benedictine monastic life

-Griffiths was received by the abbey as a postulant a month after his reception into the Catholic Church.
+Griffiths was received by the abbey as a postulant a month after his reception into the Roman Catholic Church.
 On 29 December 1932, he entered the novitiate and was given the monastic name of "Bede".
 He made his solemn profession in 1937 (a year before the death of his mother in a car accident) and was ordained to the Catholic priesthood in 1940.

 In 1947 the abbey sent a group of 25 monks to give support to two monasteries in the United Kingdom which had been founded by monks from France.
 Griffiths was chosen to be the obedientiary prior for the monastery at Farnborough in Hampshire.
 He led that house for four years, but was unable to generate sufficient financial support to keep the community going.
-The abbot then sent him to the other monastery, Pluscarden Abbey in Scotland.
+The abbot then sent him to the other monastery, Pluscarden Abbey, in Scotland.
 It was there that he wrote his autobiography.

 During Griffiths' time at Farnborough, he had come to know Father Benedict Alapatt, a European-born monk of Indian descent who was greatly interested in establishing a monastery in his homeland.
 Griffiths had already been introduced to Eastern thought, yoga and the Vedas and took interest in this proposed project.
 The abbot at first refused permission, but later changed his mind and authorised Griffiths to go to India with the Indian member of the community.
 There was one condition, though: Griffiths was not to be there as a member of the abbey, but as a priest subject to a local bishop, which meant that he would be giving up his vows.